manuel-di-iorio/unique-engine/docs/docs/reference/core/UeVertexFormat.md

 sidebar_position: 2
 ---

-The `UeVertexFormat` class defines the layout of vertex data for a `UeBufferGeometry`.
+The `UeVertexFormat` class defines the layout of vertex data for a `UeGeometry`.
 It acts as a chainable builder for setting attributes like position, normal, UV, color, and custom fields.

 ### Constructor